odoo/documentation/content/applications/websites/website/configuration/translate.rst

 page, i.e., the page in the original language of the database.
 Any changes made to the master page are automatically applied to all translated versions.

-To replace the original text with the translation, click the block, edit its contents, and save.
+To replace the original text with the translation, click the block, edit its contents, and :guilabel:`Save`.

 .. note::
-  When a website supports multiple languages, the content is accessible through different URLs, depending on the language selected.
-For example, `https://www.mywebsite.com/shop/product/my-product-1` is the URL to the master page, in English, while `https://www.mywebsite.com/fr_FR/shop/product/mon-produit-1` is the URL to the French version of the same page.
+  When a website supports multiple languages, the core URL structure remains consistent across languages, while specific elements like product names or categories are translated.
+For example, `https://www.mywebsite.com/shop/product/my-product-1` is the English version of a product page, while `https://www.mywebsite.com/fr/shop/product/mon-produit-1` is the French version of the same page.
+The structure (/shop/product/) stays unchanged, but the translated elements (e.g., product name) adapt to the selected language.

 .. tip::
   Once the desired language is installed, you can translate some items from the backend (e.g., the